 We have not used a microwave for years.
 We read enough about it to confirm a belief that our food would be more healthful if we did not use a microwave.
-The purpose of what I write here is not to convince you to do without one, but rather to help you make the adjustment to living without a microwave should you desire to go that route yourself.
+The purpose of what I write here is not to convince you to do without one, but rather to help you make the adjustment to reheating foods without a microwave should you desire to go that route yourself.

 Even though I believed we would be better off without the microwave, it still took me some months to process my thoughts about how to make the switch.
 Okay, I’ll be honest.
 I needed that time to stop being stubborn — to let go of the “convenience” a microwave provided.
 Once I stopped being stubborn, the change was easy.
 Much easier than I thought it would be.
 I ended up only missing the kitchen timer feature on the microwave!
 The solution to that was easy — purchase a magnetic kitchen timer to hang on the refrigerator.
 As for convenience, I realized very quickly that it is just about as convenient to use the stove in reheating foods.